osbaldomartinez20/CSC667_Chess/README.md

-# csc667-teamproject-teamNN
+# csc667-teamproject-team9

 # Todo:

 1. Change the name of the repo with the correct team number.
+Done

 2. Invite all members to your repository.